 As with any asset class, there are certain risks associated with private credit.
 Credit risk is the risk of nonpayment of scheduled interest or principal payments on a debt investment.
 Because private credit can be debt investments in non- investment grade borrowers, the risk of default may be greater.
 Should a borrower fail to make a payment, or default, this may affect the overall return to the lender.
 Further, private credit investments are generally illiquid which require longer investment time horizons than other investments.
 For these and other reasons, this asset class is considered speculative and may not be suitable for everyone.

-To learn more about non-investment grade assets, please contact your financial advisor.
+To learn more about non-investment grade assets, please contact your financial professional.